gshipley/enterprise_training/EnterpriseManual.md

 ##**Creating a new application**

 In order to create a new application using the web console, click on the *ADD APPLICATION* button.
 You will then be presented with a list of available runtimes that you can choose from.
-To follow along with our PHP examples above, let’s create a new PHP application and name it *phptwo*.
+To follow along with our PHP examples above, let's create a new PHP application and name it *phptwo*.

 ![](images/php2.png)